huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 ### Adapt the generated model's code for [name of model]

 At first, we will focus only on the model itself and not care about the tokenizer.
-All the relevant code should be found in the generated files `src/transformers/models/[lowercase name of model]/modeling_[lowercase name of model].py` and `src/transformers/models/[lowercase name of model]/configuration_[lowercase name of model].py`.
+All the relevant code should be found in the generated files `src/transformers/models/[name of model]/modeling_[name of model].py` and `src/transformers/models/[name of model]/configuration_[name of model].py`.

 Now you can finally start coding :).
-The generated code in `src/transformers/models/[lowercase name of model]/modeling_[lowercase name of model].py` will either has the same architecture as BERT or BART if it's an encoder-decoder model.
+The generated code in `src/transformers/models/[name of model]/modeling_[name of model].py` will either has the same architecture as BERT if it's an encoder-only model or BART if it's an encoder-decoder model.
 At this point, you should remind yourself what you've learned in the beginning about the theoretical aspects of the model: *How is the model different from BERT or BART?*".
 Implement those changes which often means to change the *self-attention* layer, the order of the normalization layer, etc...
 Here it is often useful to look at the similar architecture of already existing models in Transformers.

 **Note** that at this point, you don't have to be very sure that your code is fully correct or clean.
-Rather, it is advised to add a first *unclean*, copy-pasted version of the original code to `src/transformers/models/[lowercase name of model]/modeling_[lowercase name of model].py` until you feel like all the necessary code is added.
+Rather, it is advised to add a first *unclean*, copy-pasted version of the original code to `src/transformers/models/[name of model]/modeling_[name of model].py` until you feel like all the necessary code is added.
 From our experience, it is much more efficient to quickly add a first version of the required code and improve/correct the code iteratively with the conversion script as described in the next section.
 The only thing that has to work at this point is that you can instantiate the 🤗Transformers implementation of [name of model], *i.e.* the following command works: